wovo/hwcpp/docs/hwcpp-getting-started.md

 at least the following:
  - a toolchain (compiler, linker, and associated tools) for your target(s)
  - the header files for the target device (in most cases provided by the vendor)
- - a linker script suitable for the target device
+ - a linkerscript suitable for the target device
  - a download, communication and/or debug tool for the target device
  - scripts to invoke the various tools with appropriate parameters
  - (optionally) an IDE to edit the source and invoke the scripts